michellevit/Gr-Replica-Heroku/README.md

     - To check/list all databases in your Postgres:
       - run: \l

-  - Modify the config/database.yml file:
+  - Modify the config/database.yml file (I AM NOT SURE IF THIS IS GOOD, CAUSED ISSUES WITH HEROKU):
     - replace this code:
     ```
     development: